Skip to main content

 Important

-In order to use the Exact Calculation or Simple Calculation method, it is necessary to enter the athlete's Maximal Heart Rate and Resting Heart Rate in their Performance Data.
+In order to use the Accurate Calculation or General Calculation method, it is necessary to enter the athlete's Maximal Heart Rate and Resting Heart Rate in their Performance Data.
 The algorithm takes into account the so-called heart rate reserve, so it is the resting heart rate that is important for the calculation.

 Accurate calculation